chemacortes/pomodorotracker-electron/README.md

 # pomodorotracker-electron
-Packing the PomodoroTracker webapp into a electron application
+Packing the [PomodoroTracker webapp](https://pomodoro-tracker.com/) into an electron application